tongjingqi/Game-RL/README.md

 <div align=center><img src="./assets/Code2Logic_approach.png" alt="Code2Logic_approach" width="90%" /></div>

 For a selected game, the Code2Logic approach works as follows.
 We construct game code using LLMs at first.
 Then, design and refine some QA templates with the help of LLM.
 Finally, prompt the LLM to construct data engine based on the game code.
-During code execution, data engine fills out the QA templates to generate massive data samples containing detailed reasoning processes.
+During code execution, data engine fills out the QA templates to generate massive data samples containing correct and detailed reasoning processes.

 ### GameQA Dataset